opnfv/sfc/docs/design/usecases.rst

 Use Cases
 ---------

-This section outlines the Brahmaputra use cases driving the initial OPNFV SFC implementation.
+This section outlines the Colorado use cases driving the initial OPNFV SFC implementation.

-The use cases targeted in the OPNFV SFC Brahmaputra release focus on creating simple Service Chains using Firewall Service Functions.
+The use cases targeted in the OPNFV SFC Colorado release focus on creating simple Service Chains using Firewall Service Functions.
 As can be seen in the following diagram, 2 service chains are created, each through a different Service Function Firewall.
 Service Chain 1 will block HTTP, while Service